+0.42.
 At each weapon teams consist of three fencers, with or without a reserve.

 A team may only begin a match if it is complete.

-- 1. The competition is run by integral direct elimination with a direct elimination table which may be incomplete (see Figure 7b). (see annex B page ?) - 2.
-At the Senior and Junior World Championships the teams will occupy the places in the table according to the most recent official team ranking of the FIE.
-The teams that are not classified will occupy the last places in the table, and will be are separated by drawing of lots. - 3.
-At the Senior and Junior World Championships all places in the table up down to 16th place will be fought for.
-From 17th place onwards the teams will be classified, within each round of the table, according to their initial place in the table.

-The formula for the competition is as follows.

-1. The relay formula applies to all weapons.

-- 2. The three fencers of one team fence the three fencers of the opposing team (9 relay bouts). - 3.
-The bouts of each match must have to be fought in the following order:
+- o.43.
+1. The competition is run by integral direct elimination with a direct elimination table which may be incomplete (see Figure 7b). - 2.
+At the Junior and Senior World Championships the teams will occupy the places in the table according to the most recent official team ranking of the FIE.
+The teams that are not classified will occupy the last places in the table, and will be separated by drawing of lots. - 3.
+At the Senior and Junior World Championships, all places in the table up to 16th place will be fought for.
+From 17th place onwards teams will be classified, within each round of the table, according to their initial place in the table. - 0.44.
+The formula for the competition is as follows. - 1.
+The relay formula applies to all weapons. - 2.
+The three fencers of one team fence the three fencers of the opposing team (9 relay bouts). - 3.
+The bouts of each match have to be fought in the following order: